lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         The system action defined under the "script-2" ID has two actions, each containing a path to a local file in its "actionSource".

-        Each of the referenced files will have a very simple Groovy script returning an object—a list and a map respectively:
+        Assume that each of the referenced files has a very simple Groovy script returning an object—a list and a map respectively:

         `ScriptOnResourceScript.script-2.action-0.groovy`